sakshisangamwar/Web-Project-with-JPDB/README.md

 # Web-Project-with-JPDB
-The mini-project uses JasonPowerDB, a database server with developer friendly REST API services to perform basic CRUD operations.
+This mini-project uses JasonPowerDB, a database server with developer friendly REST API services to perform basic CRUD operations.

 ## Benefits of using JsonPowerDB: